JoshuaTurner3/kitctfctf_2022/README.md

   Now, the other remaining variables using in the decrypt function are:
 * size
 * poly_mod
   However, size is easy to get from the number of values in the encrypted CT they provide, and poly_mod can be calculated from this by making an array of the given size and setting the first and last elements to 1.
 This means that we successfully found all of the values necessary to decrypt any given cypher!
+Using the given encrypted numbers, the given factor finding function, and our solution to decrypt, we can successfully answers 100 random number factors in a row.
 ### Solution
   Now, I will not lie to you when I say that I am new to CTF and unexperienced in pwntools.
 In fact, I spent ~2-3 hours troubleshooting my pwntools because it kept giving me the wrong answer.
 After some fun rewriting a few byte conversion methods, automating the menu selection, etc, I had finally made a complete script and it worked!
 (This was not first try, I was losing years off my life for every failed attempt.
 I probably won't see 30 at this point).
 Elated at 7am in the morning I decided it was time to go to sleep; however, perhaps my sanity had decreased to such dangerous levels that I decided to *just take a glance at* Prime Guesser 2 isntead of sleeping.
 ## Prime Guesser 2